Swewi/Mildew-detection-cherries/README.md

 The data used for this project is a collection of cherry leaf images provided by Farmy & Foods, taken from their orchards.

-* The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one infected with powdery mildew.
-* The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis and how to validate?

 * That infected cherry leaves will have clear visual signs of infection across the surface of a leaf, that will differentiate them from healthy leaves.